 3. Frequent and Empathetic Communications for Better Change Enablement

 Change leaders worked with senior leaders to rapidly develop communication strategies and craft empathetic, transparent messages they delivered with cadences not previously seen.
-Weekly or bi-weekly communication schedules became standard at the outset of the pandemic.
+Weekly or biweekly communication schedules became standard at the outset of the pandemic.

 During the pandemic, change enablement leaders worked tirelessly to stay abreast of the latest guidelines and rules to ensure they could keep their employees apprised of what was happening, the impact on them, and what their companies were doing to support them and their personal situations.
 Leaders asked their change and communications teams to help drive these important communications rapidly.

-Leaders, like employees, recognized the urgency for the change and became excellent change sponsors at the onset of the pandemic.
+Leaders, like employees, recognized the urgency of the change and became excellent change sponsors at the onset of the pandemic.
 They realized people were experiencing a wide range of emotions, and they needed to provide as much clarification and support as possible to maintain the well-being of their employees.

 We saw change leaders support business leaders and employees by:

-- Developing and implementing communication strategies and plans,
+- Developing and implementing communication strategies and plans.

-- Crafting transparent, empathetic messages that supported their employees holistically, including caring for their personal situations and well-being,
+- Crafting transparent, empathetic messages that supported their employees holistically, including caring for their personal situations and well-being.

-- Delivering communications using the right channels at the right time,
+- Delivering communications using the right channels at the right time.

 - Establishing multi-channel feedback loops to get real-time information and perspective about how employees were responding and what additional help and support they needed.